 Several strands of work including workforce preparedness, character development, social emotional learning, and mindset, now inform school districts and networks.
 However, it remains challenging to describe the aims and measures of a rigorous well-rounded education (as noted in this discussion from Madison Schools).

 The board of Danville Schools, a small district south of Lexington, KY embraced five goals that include key outcomes, global preparedness and excellence in communication, as well as process priorities, powerful learning experiences and at least a year of growth for every student.
+The school board described Danville Diploma this way:

 - Intentional experiences to equip students with skills to persevere when faced with challenges; valuing and exercising creativity; discovery of how critical thinking skills are used across disciplines; becoming a functioning member of a team; exercising effective communication and presentation skills; understanding the importance of taking initiative; learning about various aspects of leadership and developing those skills; adaptive and problem solving; managing time and creating a plan for accomplishing a task or goal; knowing how to find reliable and accurate information; and analyzing, synthesizing and making inferences from data